Moodle is the College's learning management system (LMS). It hosts individual course websites used by instructors and students.

 Course websites are created for all courses every semester, and students are given access automatically once they either shop or register for the course.
 Instructors need to activate a course, however, before students can access the course website.
 Note however, that courses containing video or other e-Reserves are automatically activated.

-For help, contact the Moodle Help Line.
+For help, contact the Help Desk.